-Whether you're a manager or entry-level employee, being able to give effective feedback can be an essential skill to have in the workplace.
-Through feedback, you can help your colleagues and team members improve their work abilities.
+Whether you're a manager or an entry-level employee, being able to give effective feedback can be an essential skill to have in the workplace.
+Through feedback, you can help your colleagues and team members improve the quality of their work.
 Understanding how to give feedback can help you give others actionable advice in the workplace.
 In this article, we explain why knowing how to give feedback is important and share steps to help you get started.

 How to give feedback

-Below you can find a comprehensive step-by-step guide on how to give feedback:
+Below is a comprehensive step-by-step guide on how to give feedback:

 1. Know why you're giving feedback

-It can be a good idea to be clear on exactly what you intend to achieve by giving feedback.
-For annual or quarterly meetings, for example, you can consider specifically what you may like the person to work on before the next meeting.
-When you know what you want each person to get out of the feedback, you can be better able to lead the conversation in that direction.
+It's a good idea to be clear on exactly what you intend to achieve by giving feedback.
+For annual or quarterly meetings, for example, consider specifically what you would like the person to work on before the next meeting.
+When you know what you want each person to get out of the feedback, you are better able to lead the conversation in that direction.

 2. Plan the timing

-When giving feedback, it can be important to consider the timing.
-If you notice someone make an error or do something especially good, you can acknowledge this immediately.
-This way, your feedback can be fresh in their mind and they can make quick changes to their performance or keep up the good work.
+When giving feedback, it's important to consider the timing.
+If you notice someone make an error or do something especially well, you can acknowledge it immediately.
+This way, your feedback will be fresh in their mind, and they can make changes to their performance or be encouraged to keep up the good work.

 3. Create a routine

 If you're in a leadership position, you can schedule regular performance reviews for your team.
 Many companies choose to do this on a quarterly, bi-annual or annual basis.
 Having this feedback scheduled ensures that everyone gets a chance to discuss their performance in detail.
-This may also be a good time to give raises, offer promotions or set goals.
+This is a good time to give raises, offer promotions or set goals.

 4. Frame the feedback with an invitation

-Before giving constructive criticism, it can be beneficial to prepare your recipient for the meeting.
+Before giving constructive criticism, it's a good idea to prepare your recipient for the meeting.
 Doing this allows them to get in the right mindset for your discussion.
-If you're going to give them feedback in person, you may consider sending them an email or direct message first.
+If you're going to give them feedback in person, consider sending them an email or direct message first.
 If you want to give someone praise, you may not necessarily need to preface it with an invitation, though you may want to if you want to discuss your praise in detail.

 5. Prepare the feedback

 Before giving your recipient feedback, it can be helpful to take some time to plan what you want to say.
-You can use a notebook to write some bullet points outlining your feedback.
-If you're giving feedback on areas to improve, you can consider actionable steps you can help your team member follow.
+You can use a notebook to write some bullet points outlining the main points.
+If you're giving feedback on areas to improve, consider providing actionable steps to help your team member achieve this.
 If you're giving positive feedback, you may like to think about which specific skills or accomplishments of theirs you admire.

 6. Make it personal

-It's usually beneficial to consider the person getting the feedback as you think about how you want to present it.
-As you work with someone, you can observe what motivates and discourages them.
+Consider the person receiving the feedback when you're thinking about how you want to present your points.
+When you work with someone, you get to see what motivates and discourages them.
 You can take advantage of personal indicators to phrase or frame your feedback in an individualised and appropriate way.

 7. Say what you mean

-Try putting your feedback in the simplest possible terms, and consider practising what you're going to say.
-Being straightforward and honest can help you avoid misunderstandings and create trust.
+Try putting your feedback in the simplest possible terms and consider practising what you're going to say.
+Being straightforward and honest can help you avoid misunderstandings and build trust.
 It helps to be specific about an incident or behaviour, whether positive or negative.
 When someone knows that a specific action is helpful or unhelpful, they can change their behaviour more easily.